 A Day in the Life Of: A Legal Intern’s Story

 Interested in becoming an AHLC Legal Intern?
-We accept interns year-round and are now considering applicants for the Summer of 2020.
+We accept interns year-round and are now considering applicants for the Fall of 2020.
 Learn more and apply here!

 Emily Rector interned for the Appignani Humanist Legal Center in the Fall of 2017 during an externship semester while a third year law student at Cornell Law School.

 AHLC: What does a typical day look like?

 While it is difficult to describe a typical day, most days involve a substantial amount of research and writing.
 I perform legal research on various substantive and procedural issues for both pending and potential cases, with a primary focus on the Establishment Clause.
 Often, I am able to incorporate my research into a brief or a complaint letter and have assisted in developing litigation strategy.

 Most days also include assignments relating to factual development.
 This could range from interviewing clients to drafting discovery documents or preparing exhibits.
 Because a majority of our cases are fact-intensive, my time at the AHLC has helped me develop effective interviewing skills.

 In addition to day-to-day litigation assignments, I have had the opportunity to attend the AHA’s donor retreat and even a rally at the Supreme Court!
 In short, although each day is different, my time at the AHLC has provided me with invaluable litigation experience and the opportunity to learn about the AHA, generally.

 AHLC: Why did you apply to be an intern with the Appignani Humanist Legal Center?

 I applied to the AHLC because I wanted to use the skills I have learned in law school to promote causes I care about, namely the separation of church and state.
 Moreover, I wanted to gain public interest experience and work with non-profit attorneys.
 I was also drawn to the AHLC because I knew I would have the opportunity to work directly with clients and assist with factual development.